cdn-specs/control-header/draft-cdn-control-header.md

 * no-cache
 * private

-CDN caches that used CDN-Cache-Control MAY forward this header so that downstream CDN caches can use it as well.
+CDN caches that use CDN-Cache-Control MAY forward this header so that downstream CDN caches can use it as well.
 However, doing so exposes its value to all downstream clients, which might be undesirable.
 As a result, CDN caches that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).

 A CDN cache that does not use CDN-Cache-Control MUST pass the CDN-Cache-Control header through.